otrv4/otrv4/otrv4.md

     * Forget stored `index` and `total`

-After this, if stored `total` is bigger than 0 and stored `index` is equal to stored `total`, treat piece as the received message.
+After this, if stored `total` is bigger than 0 and stored `index` is equal to stored `total`, treat `piece` as the received message.

-If you receive a non-OTR message, or an unfragmented message, forget any stored value you may have (`piece`, `total` and, `index`).
+If you receive a non-OTR message or an unfragmented message, forget any stored value you may have (`piece`, `total` and, `index`).

 For example, here is a Data Message we would like to transmit over a network with an unreasonably small `maximum message size`:

-    ?OTR:AAQD--here-is-my-very-long-message.
+    ?OTR:AAQD--here-is-my-very-long-message

 We could fragment this message into three pieces: